Julien Ponceau: Lorient

 Ponceau is a product of Lorient's youth academy, having joined in 2015.
 On 14 February 2018, Ponceau signed his first professional contract with Lorient, keeping him at the club until 2020.
 He made his professional debut in a 1–0 Coupe de la Ligue win over Valenciennes on 14 August 2018.

 Loan to Rodez

 On 5 October 2020, Ponceau extended his contract with Lorient until 2023, and signed for Rodez on loan until the end of the 2020–21 season.

 Loan to Nîmes

 In July 2021, Ponceau moved on a new loan to Nîmes.

+Valladolid

+On 19 July 2025, Ponceau signed a three-year contract with Spanish Segunda División side Valladolid.

 Personal life

 Ponceau was born in Angola to a French father and Angolan mother, and moved to France at a young age.